huntxiao/MYREACT/README.md

 # MYREACT
-this is just for my react learning and practice
+This is just for my react learning and practice
+Its the one I am learning from Mosh